caiovini64/just-movie-it/README.md

     Just Movie it is an App of movie recommendations.
 </h3>

+## 📃 About

+Just Movie It is an app of movie recommendations, where the user can see movie lists and see selected movie details.

+This project was recreated several times while I learning clean architecture.

+**This project is in the planning stage and all that can be changed.**

 ## ⚙️ Functional Requirements

 - [ ] The system should allow sign in